D-a-rt/d-art.fixed-price/ligo/d-art.permission-manager/README.md

 These two entrypoints are responsible to manage the minters, they should fail if amount is sent to the contract, if it sis called by a non admin address or if minter already registered in the big_map, otherwise should pass.

-### Add & Remove gallery
+### Add & Remove space

-These two entrypoints are responsible to manage the galleries, they should fail if amount is sent to the contract, if it sis called by a non admin address or if gallery already registered in the big_map, otherwise should pass.
+These two entrypoints are responsible to manage the space_managers, they should fail if amount is sent to the contract, if it sis called by a non admin address or if space already registered in the big_map, otherwise should pass.

 ### Send_admin_invitation